yiyanglin98/zendesk-ticket-viewer/README.md

 ## Usage

-There are some scripts/command to run to start the app.
+There are some scripts/command to run in order to start the app.

 ### `sh ./add_secret.sh`